-• Grades 3-8: campuses are responsible for students in the spring assessment results reported as enrolled at that campus in the fall (referred to as TSDS PEIMS October Snapshot).

-- End-of-Course (EOC): campuses are responsible for - summer assessment results from the summer prior to the current accountability year for students reported as enrolled at that campus in the prior year TSDS PEIMS October Snapshot; - fall assessment results from the fall of the current accountability year for students reported as enrolled at that campus in the fall TSDS PEIMS October Snapshot; and - spring assessment results for students reported as enrolled at that campus in the fall TSDS PEIMS October Snapshot.
+- Grades 3-8: campuses are responsible for spring assessment results for students reported as enrolled at that campus in the TSDS PEIMS Fall Snapshot.
+STAAR results are assigned to the campus location of enrollment in TIDE on the "Final Date to Enter Student Information for Accountability Reporting" listed on the Texas Assessment Program Calendar of Events.
+This would be the campus that tests the student last. - End-of-Course (EOC): campuses are responsible for - summer assessment results from the summer prior to the current accountability year for students reported as enrolled at that campus in the prior year TSDS PEIMS Fall Snapshot; - fall assessment results from the fall of the current accountability year for students reported as enrolled at that campus in the TSDS PEIMS Fall Snapshot; and - spring assessment results for students reported as enrolled at that campus in the TSDS PEIMS Fall Snapshot.

-For example, the 2024 accountability year uses student assessment results from summer 2023 for students in the TSDS PEIMS October 2022 Snapshot and student assessment results from fall 2023 and spring 2024 for students in the TSDS PEIMS October 2023 Snapshot.
+For example, the 2026 accountability year uses student assessment results from summer 2025 for students in the TSDS PEIMS 2024 Fall Snapshot and student assessment results from fall 2025 and spring 2026 for students in the TSDS PEIMS 2025 Fall Snapshot.

-Accountability Year STAAR results are included in the subset of district/campus accountability If the student was enrolled in the district/campus on this date: EOC summer 2023 administration October 2022 enrollment snapshot 2024 EOC fall 2023 administration October 2023 enrollment snapshot 2024 EOC spring 2024 administration Grades 3-8 spring 2024 administration
+Accountability Year STAAR results are included in the subset of campus accountability If the student was enrolled in the campus on this date: EOC summer 2025 administration PEIMS Fall 2024 enrollment Snapshot 2026 EOC fall 2025 administration PEIMS Fall 2025 enrollment Snapshot 2020 EOC spring 2026 administration Grades 3-8 spring 2026 administration EOC summer 2026 administration PEIMS Fall 2025 enrollment Snapshot 2027 EOC fall 2026 administration 2027 EOC spring 2027 administration PEIMS Fall 2026 enrollment Snapshot Grades 3-8 spring 2027 administration